Keksuccino/Load-My-Resources/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe your idea**
 A detailed and clear description of what you want to see in the mod.
 The feature should fit the mod's lore/category.
-Something like "add speaking potatos ridden by Trump" will be ignored.
+Stuff like "add speaking potatos ridden by Trump" will be ignored.